BradleyG2004/BradleyG2004/README.md

 ## About Me

 I'm a developer with a knack for solving complex problems through code.
 Currently, I work on diverse projects that challenge my skills and creativity.
-My bio: *1...2...3...
-404*.

 ## Skills & Technologies